-In 2009 the United Church of Canada became a member of Imagine Canada’s Ethical Code program.
-The Ethical Fundraising and Financial Accountability Code (Ethical Code) sets standards for charities in the areas of fundraising and financial reporting practices.
+In 2009 the United Church of Canada Foundation became a member of Imagine Canada’s Ethical Code program.
+The Ethical Fundraising and Financial Accountability Code (Ethical Code) set standards for charities in the areas of fundraising and financial reporting practices.
 It was developed by Imagine Canada in consultation with charities across the country.
-The Ethical Code is reviewed annually to ensure that it remains timely and relevant.
-Charities may use the Ethical Code to improve and monitor its fundraising and financial reporting practices.
-Program participants are authorized to use a trustmark that signals to donors that they comply with the Code’s standards.
+While the Imagine Canada has stopped using the Ethical Code program, the Foundation remains committed to the principles therein.

 The Foundation does not trade, rent or sell its mailing lists.

 Adopted March 23, 2004

 The United Church of Canada Foundation/Fondation de l’Église Unie du Canada

 The United Church of Canada Foundation/Fondation de l’Église Unie du Canada is committed to protecting the privacy of the personal information of its employees, donors and volunteers.
 We value the trust of those we deal with, and recognize that maintaining this trust requires us to be transparent and accountable in how we treat information that individuals have chosen to share with us.

 During our activities, we frequently gather and use personal information.
 Anyone from whom we collect such information should expect that it will be carefully protected and that any use of it is subject to consent.
 Our privacy practices are designed to achieve this.

 Defining personal information:

 Personal information is any information that can be used to distinguish, identify or contact a specific individual.
 This information can include an individual’s opinions or beliefs, as well as facts about, or related to, the individual.
 Exceptions: business contact information is not considered personal information.

 Where an individual uses his or her home contact information as business contact information as well, we consider that the contact information provided is business contact information, and is not therefore subject to protection as personal information.